mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 ##### 22:51

-But when [Buddhism](glossary#buddhism ) is transmitted into China, it becomes a little bit practical, in order to explain [Prajnaparamita](glossary#prajnaparamita) not conceptually but very practically.
+But when Buddhism is transmitted into China, it becomes a little bit practical, in order to explain Prajnaparamita not conceptually but very practically.

-For instance, you know the koan – [Zen Buddhists](glossary#zen-buddhism ) always use a koan.
+For instance, you know Zen Buddhists always use a koan.
 This koan is really based on the Buddhist philosophy mentioned by *Prajnaparamita Sutra*: “Mountain is mountain, mountain is not mountain, but mountain is mountain.”
-Very practically they explain [it using the example of] Zen monks, just like this, for instance:
+Very practically they explain [it using the example of] Zen monks like this, for instance:

 A [Zen Master](glossary#zen-master) said to his assembly: “One day, a hundred years after my death, I will be reborn as a cow at one of the farmers’ houses in my village, down far from my temple.
 And then if you go there to see the cow, look at his underarm.
 And then you can find my name there.” *[The group laughs.]* His name was [Isan](glossary#isan-reiyū).

-So if you see that, immediately you say, “Oh, this is Isan!”
-But it is not Isan.
-You have made a mistake if you say so, because it is not Isan; it is a cow.
+So if you see [his name], immediately you say, “Oh, this is Isan!”
+But it is not Isan; you have made a mistake if you say so, because it is not Isan, it is a cow.
 So you say, “Oh, that is a cow, not Isan.”
 But it’s not a cow; it’s Isan. *[Laughter.]* And then, Isan said to the assembly: “How do you call it?”

 Do you understand?
 Very practical, very practical. *[Laughter.]* How do you call it?

 For instance, there is a [Katagiri](glossary#katagiri).
 But this is not Katagiri, this is a cow. *[He laughs.]* But you say “cow” – it’s not a cow.
 Or, for instance, everything is [Buddha](glossary#buddha): human beings are Buddha, floors are Buddha, trees are Buddha, Dan is Buddha.
 If so, a monk says, “Shall I call you Dan?” *[The group laughs.]* So: Katagiri, Buddha, Dan.
 It’s not Katagiri, it’s Dan.
 But it’s not Dan; it’s Katagiri.
 How do you call it?
-(Transcriber's Note: He might be saying “Dainin” not “Dan”, but it doesn’t sound like it.)

-That’s sort of a [Zen](glossary#zen) puzzle, but this is really based on Buddhist philosophy: *A* is *A*, but *A* is not *A*, but *A* is really *A*.
+That’s sort of a [Zen](glossary#zen) puzzle, but it is really based on Buddhist philosophy: *A* is *A*, but *A* is not *A*, but *A* is really *A*.

-This philosophy is not a matter of the *A* itself, or the buffalo or cow itself, that doesn’t matter.
+This philosophy is not a matter of the *A* itself, or the buffalo or cow itself; that doesn’t matter.
 But the matter of existential fact or reality, that is the point.
 Katagiri is one of the beings which is always floating in the stream of change.
 So, there is nothing to get.
 We are always chasing after something, but we cannot get it.

 The important point is the existential reality.
 What is existential reality?
 If you say Katagiri, [it is] what his existential fact or reality is.
 That is a point.
 But usually we don’t believe that, we don’t say that, we don’t understand it in that way.
 If you see Katagiri, immediately you say “Katagiri.”
 This is very understandable – but it’s a very shallow understanding.